rhomobile/rhomobile-docs/eb/en/edge/guide/configreference.md

 	:::xml
 	<PreloadLegacyGeneric value="1"/>

-### Preloads \\ PreloadLegacyODAX
+### PreloadLegacyODAX
-Not applicable to the Enterprise Tablet:

-Whether or not to preload the NPAPI plugin to mimic the ODAX ActiveX object in WebKit.
+Determines whether to preload the NPAPI plug-in to mimic the ODAX ActiveX object in Webkit.
+Does not apply to the Enterprise Tablet.

 **Possible Values**